-See "Broiling rack positions" on page 33 for recommended rack positions.
+See "Broiling rack positions" in the "Broiling tips" section for recommended rack positions.

 - Before turning oven on position oven rack(s) in desired location. - Be sure the rack(s) is level. - Use pot holders or oven mitts to protect hands if rack(s) must be moved while oven is hot. - Do not let pot holder or oven mitt touch hot broil element.